htruong/ezpi4me/README.md

 _The easiest, and most straightforward method to get rid of the Intel ME._

-This project helps you create a Raspberry Pi image that can clean the Intel ME blob from your machine.
+This project helps you create a Raspberry Pi image that can clean the Intel ME blob from your machine and optionally install Core/libreboot.

 In other words, "me-cleaner for dummies."

 What is the Intel Management Engine/Intel ME?
 --